Rokkasho: Demographics

 Per Japanese census data, the population of Rokkasho has remained relatively stable over the past 70 years.

 History

 The area around Rokkasho was known for raising horses during the Kamakura period.
 During the Edo period, it was controlled by the Nanbu clan of Morioka Domain, becoming part of the territories of Shichinohe Domain in the latter half of the Edo period.
 With the establishment of the modern municipalities system after the start of the Meiji period, on April 1, 1889, the village of Rokkasho was created following the merger of six small hamlets.

 Government

 Rokkasho has a mayor-council form of government with a directly elected mayor and a unicameral village council of 18 members.
 Rokkasho is part of Kamikita District which contributes four members to the Aomori Prefectural Assembly.
-In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.
+In terms of national politics, the village is part of Aomori 2nd district of the lower house of the Diet of Japan.